Quick Facts: Earning an Ed.D. in Massachusetts

 Harvard University

-On the Ed.D.L. program page, it states that all students receive a full tuition & student health fee funding package, plus stipends, work opportunities, and a paid third-year residency at a partner organization.
-Harvard is a well-endowed school, so we’ll believe this incredible deal.
-Learn more on the Ed.D.L.
-Applicants page.
+On the Ed.L.D. program page, it states that all students receive a full tuition & student health fee funding package, plus stipends, work opportunities, and a paid third-year residency at a partner organization.
+If you need extra funding (e.g. for family expenses), the Harvard Graduate School of Education (HGSE) has a comprehensive section on Financial Aid, with sub-sections on Fellowships & Grants, Student Work, and external student loans.

 Northeastern University

+For the Ed.D, start with the College of Professional Studies (CPS)’s section on Financial Aid.
 The university also has a Northeastern Monthly Payment Plan, administered through Tuition Management Systems (TMS).

 Regis College